-Furthermore, the CRHIA benefits from a double accreditation, the main academic institution is the University of Nantes and the secondary one is the University of La Rochelle.
-Some research professors and senior lecturers come from the University of the French West Indies, the University of Abidjan, the Universities of South-Brittany, Le Mans, Angers and Poitiers, and the IUFM.
+Finally, the CRHIA benefits from a double accreditation, the main academic institution is the University of Nantes and the secondary one is the University of La Rochelle.
+Some research professors and senior lecturers come from the University of the French West Indies, the University of Abidjan, the Universities of South-Brittany, Le Mans, Angers and Poitiers and the ESPE.

 ADDITIONAL INFORMATION :

-- Michel Catala, Professor of Modern History at the University of Nantes and CRHIA Director since 2005 (re-elected in 2012)
+- Eric Schnakenbourg, Professor of Early-Modern History at the University of Nantes and CRHIA Director since 2015.

-- Eric Schnakenbourg, Senior Lecturer in Early-Modern History at the University of Nantes and CRHIA Vice-Director since 2012
+- Clément Thibaud, Senior Lecturer in Early-Modern and Modern History at the University of Nantes and CRHIA Vice-Director since 2015.